 Nutrients and Algae

-The amount of algal growth in streams increases at points where rivers flow through areas that are rich in nitrate and phosphate.
+Nutrients and Algae growth in streams increases at points where waters flow through areas that are rich in nitrate and phosphate.

 Phosphorus and nitrogen are critical factors in algal growth in water.